misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 The goal of the playbook was to automate many of the cluster provisioning tasks:

+* Virtual machines can be created on plain filesystem or on [Logical Volume Manager](https://www.sourceware.org/lvm2/) logical volume
 * _etcd_ cluster can be initialized via either
  * [discovery token](https://coreos.com/docs/cluster-management/setup/cluster-discovery)
  * [explicitly setting the peer hostnames](http://www.chrislunsford.com/blog/2014/08/01/exploring-etcd)
 * If using etcd discovery token, new one will be acquired every time new cluster is provisioned (tokens can be reused)
 * CoreOS image is downloaded only the first time the playbook runs.
 The cached image will be reused until it is deleted, or if explicitly requested with the _force_download_ option.
-* Virtual machines can be created on plain filesystem or on [Logical Volume Manager](https://www.sourceware.org/lvm2/) logical volume

 ### TODO list

 * At the end of provisioning the cluster, create an inventory file with all CoreOS virtual machines listed in it
 * Implement a method to specify the virtual machines by name in the inventory file
+* Currently the virtual machines are given uninspiring names like _coreos-1_, _coreos-2_, etc.
+ * The prefix _coreos_ should be configurable parameter
-* Currently the virtual machines are given uninspiring names like _coreos-1_, _coreos-2_, etc. It would be great to allow the user to prepare an inventory file with the desired virtial machines and their names, and use that to provision the cluster
+ * Even better if user can prepare an inventory file with virtial machines names, and use that to provision the cluster
+* [Fedora]() was used to develop the playbook
+ * Test the playbook on other platforms -- CentOS, Ubuntu, etc.

 ### Issues and workarounds